Mortezaipo/stage/_posts/2017-12-17-implement-dictionary-in-c-part-1.md

 }
 </pre>

 This code works fine, but it doesn't satisfy us.
-Because we are looking for dictionary which provided multiple keys and values like this:
+Because we are looking for a dictionary which provided multiple keys and values like this:

 <pre>